 ND8 | 3 Stop

 A three stops ND filter is good for smoothing out dynamic water while retaining some texture.
-This suits waterfall or seascape shooting.
-Your target shutter speed is generally between 0.3 to 2 seconds.
+This is perfect for photographing waterfalls or seascapes.
+The target shutter speed is generally between 0.3 to 2 seconds.

 ND64 | 6 Stop

-A 6 stops ND filter is what I would generally use during golden hour in order to create exposures of 1-2 minutes for smooth water or clouds.
+A 6 stops ND filter is generally used during golden hour in order to create exposures of 1-2 minutes for smooth water or clouds.
 A 6 Stop is also great for capturing dynamic water while retaining some texture before the golden hour.

 ND1000 | 10 Stop